GET STARTED

 How tech can help

 Clearly, there’s a lot at stake and a lot of work must go into ensuring new employees have a seamless onboarding experience.
-Technology like ELMO Onboarding can streamline the administrative side of onboarding by simplifying and tailoring workflows, sending reminders to complete tasks, funnelling new employees into learning portals and submitting relevant documents to government authorities.
+Technology like ELMO Onboarding Software can streamline the administrative side of onboarding by simplifying and tailoring workflows, sending reminders to complete tasks, funnelling new employees into learning portals and submitting relevant documents to government authorities.
 In addition, self-service functionality enables employees to input their personal bank, tax and superannuation details in their own time – easing the workload on HR teams and line managers.

 Ultimately, onboarding should reinforce to your employees that they’ve made the correct decision to join your organisation.
 Can you ensure that happens with traditional manual processes?